All you need to know to get started in roller derby

 Most serious derby skaters will eventually upgrade to professional speed boots.
 Riedell and Bont both make great lines of speed boots.
 Speed boots are designed for performance and fit.
 They are light weight, allow better agility, better energy transfer and performance overall.
 It is extremely important to get speed boots that fit you properly.
 Unlike other types of boots, speed boots need to have a really snug fit in order to perform properly.
 They are usually made of high quality leather that will conform to the shape of your feet as you break them in, creating a snug slipper-like fit that reduces foot slippage inside your skates.

 Padding VS No Padding

 You will notice that there are two types of “speed boots” on the market; those with padding and those without.
 One is not necessarily better than the other, it is simply a matter of personal preference:

 Traditional speed boots have no padding, they consist of a few layers of leather and/or man made materials.
 They are designed for optimal fit.
 You size them very tightly and as the skates break in, they stretch and conform to the shape of your feet, creating an amazing contoured fit.
 The breaking in process can be painful especially with boots made of more rigid material.

 Padded boots don’t provide the same amazing fit as boots without padding but they tend to be more comfy from the start.
 They are often more rigid in general and provide more ankle support.
 The fit is more like a comfortable pair of running shoes.

 The fit of your skates will make all the difference in terms of how much you enjoy your skating experience.
-The easiest and best thing you can do is try on your team-mates’ skates, come in to our store, or speak to our friendly staff who will help you find the best fit using your foot’s measurements.
+The easiest and best thing you can do is try on your team-mates’ skates, or speak to our friendly staff who will help you find the best fit using your foot’s measurements.